BitnineGlobal/AgensGraphViewer/README.md

 pm2 start ecosystem.config.js --env release
 ```

->This will start AgensGraphViewer on http://localhost:4000 if port 4000 is free.
+> This will start AgensGraphViewer on http://localhost:3000 if port 3000 is free.

 To stop the process use the commands: